bill-c-martin/bill-c-martin.github.io/_posts/blog/2018-03-17-The-Evolution-of-Me-as-a-Developer.md

 - **Day 30**: JavaScript is such a mess.
 - **Day 60**: JavaScript clearly has no future.
-- **Day 90**: JavaScript clearly has no future.
+- **Day 90**: JavaScript definitely has no future.
 - **Day 120**: DHTML, Dreamweaver, Flash.. rich stuff.
 Yep, the future is definitely these three.
-- **Day 360**: JavaScript clearly has no future.
+- **Day 360**: JavaScript FFS

-2000 me, were you ever an idiot or what.
+2000 me, the visionless imbecile who had no idea JavaScript would rule the world one day.

 ### 2001 Me: